5 Best Small Chainsaws of 2018: Perfect for the Home!

 Coming up next on our list is another Makita model, but this time it is the Makita XCU02Z.
 Makita does it again with this incredible chainsaw.
 Just like the chainsaw before, it has the power that can match any gas-powered chainsaw out there on the market.

 This chainsaw also includes great safety features such as its front hand guard and a built-in “lock-off” lever that prevents the chain from accidentally engaging.
-In short, this chainsaw is a great chainsaw for its safety, power, and portability.
+In short, this chainsaw is great for its safety, power, and portability.

 - Cordless making it portable